modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	MLA style: William Bragg – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/1915/wh-bragg/facts/

-	NOBEL LECTURE: *The Diffraction of X-Rays by Crystals* by Lawrence Bragg.
+	NOBEL LECTURE: *The Diffraction of X-Rays by Crystals* by Bragg.

 	…..
 "Prof. von Laue had made some of his earliest experiments with a crystal of zinc sulphide, and had obtained results which proved that the diffracted pencils showed the symmetry of the underlying crystal structure, which in this case was cubic". ….
 "I"n studying his work, it occurred to me that perhaps we ought to look for the origin of this selection of certain directions of diffraction in the peculiarities of the crystal structure, and not in the constitution of the X-ray beam…"